 What Others Say

-is an imaginative voyage poem with expressive graphic art, which color compliments and imbues emotion into each of the ten Waves—a featured voice with a story of the voyage.
+An imaginative voyage poem with expressive graphic art, which color compliments and imbues emotion into each of the ten Waves—a featured voice with a story of the voyage.
 These are the voices of emigres, of capitalists, of runaways.
 The first voice is innocent, adventurous.
 In Wave II, The captain uses "the weight of his advantage" "The voyage, a bold treasure he makes of himself."
 The Merchant justifies the selling of hope.
 The spinster, "unmarried; the word sticks to her tongue/, but she can't swallow it."
 A boy stows away, forgets "how his mother might have cried/when she woke to find him gone."
 A daughter arrives alive; a lad is buried at sea; a husband can't save his wife.
 When Wave X laps ashore, "On new land/most of us empty-handed, empty-hearted...stuff ourselves with land grabs and berries" we see the dreadful effects of emigration and colonization.
 Karen Pierce Gonzalez has captured the motivations of these voices to trek the Mountains of Ocean, and she has poignantly detailed the losses of such a migration.
 In the form of a poetic libretto, Mountains of Ocean tells both of an historic time and now, with the great migrations of people from war, climate, politics, or hunger.
 Pierce Gonzalez is a master of telling a story through art and poetry.

-is a vivid and wonderful chapbook of poems that take us to far-away islands, colorful lagoons, and open-sky constellations, is a song that I never want to stop hearing.
+A vivid and wonderful chapbook of poems that take us to far-away islands, colorful lagoons, and open-sky constellations, is a song that I never want to stop hearing.
 Karen Pierce Gonzalez skillfully transports us to another world, one that is beautiful, memorable, immersive, and enchanting.
 Poetic language meets storytelling in this lovely compilation of well-matched poems, with each poem bouncing off one another to create a smooth and pleasant rhythm, much like the synchrony of waves on an ocean.
 Language weaves sun, water, ravens, feathers, and I come away wishing to be here, in these poems, feeling the mudflats in Raven wouldn’t let me berth where, chasing the solar wind clouds in Before Sailing, and looking out on the canoe of On cold days.
 RavenSong is a blended melody of art, nature, and language that will carry you to a dreamy place not to be forgotten.

 As curious and dazzling as the